Cuppa Tea at Pastry Arts

 The walls are filled with the works from local artist Ron Genta, including a few pieces with the Local tea logo!
 Pastry Arts is jammed on Saturday mornings during the Sarasota Farmer’s Market.
 Stop by and enjoy the outdoor seating and watch Sarasota!!

 Tea is featured most afternoons as perfect for a break from the office.
-There is a bit of an afternoon rush when guests stop in for a cuppa and something sweet. rotating soup specials. an shop, now known as the Bean Coffeehouse was opened in 2007 and you can read more about it in the history section of the Local Tea Co. website.
+There is a bit of an afternoon rush when guests stop in for a cuppa and something sweet.
+Spend some time out front with the rest of Sarasota